The Force is strong with this 4-year-old fighting cancer

 But during the ups and downs, he would "train" with his light saber in the hallway, wear the masks of his favorite "Star Wars" characters, sing the "Imperial March" and hold out his hands to "use the Force" in fighting his cancer.
 He told other patients that they could use the Force to help their cancer, too.

 When Callan had to shave his head, Ross Kott did it too, telling him it was part of training to become a Jedi.
 Callan also shares his love of Star Wars with his 2-year-old brother Ari.
+Photos on the family's Facebook page show the two brothers wearing BB-8 beanies and playing with lightsabers.

 "It's a great outlet, it's wonderful for a kid with such a serious diagnosis to relate to that level of imagination," Lisa Kott said.
 "It's almost like you need that to get through it.
 You can't get through something so severe without really making it lighthearted for them."